Cranberry Jello Salad

 Garnishing the salad

 Buy an extra bag of cranberries, and use some as garnish.
-You can use the rest of them in cranberry sauce!
+You can use the rest of them in cranberry relish with oranges and apples!

 Frequently Asked Questions